davenquinn/xenoliths/paper/text/figure-captions.md

 Joint error distributions are created using a Monte Carlo approach for both error distributions.
 This approach shows significant disequilibrium in Eu and across LREE for sample CK-4.
 The samples can be grouped into two temperature cohorts, with all samples, especially the low-temperature group, agreeing well with the TA98 thermometer.
+Colors are by sample.

 ##temp_comparisons

 Comparison of results from pyroxene major-element thermometers. (a) Core and rim measurements (filled and open circles, respectively) for each sample using the @Taylor1998 thermometer.
 Samples CK-3, CK-4, and CK-7 show heating along grain rims, and the samples vary in the tightness of within-sample temperature scatter.
 (b) The strong linear relationship between the TA98 and BKN themometers is shown, with BKN consistently measuring temperatures 30-70º higher.
 (c) Ca-in-orthopyroxene temperatures against TA98, showing the reproduction of two clear temperature cohorts around 980 and 1080ºC by this thermometer for grain cores.
+Colors are by sample as labeled in (a).

 ##temp_summary

 Summary of temperature and depletion-degree data for the peridotite xenoliths showing the two temperature cohorts of the dataset, which remain separable for all thermometers and are centered roughly 80ºC apart.
 Estimates for all thermometers track together except for the higher temperature estimates for the REE thermometer for samples CK-4 and CK-6, which may reflect a fossil heating event.
 Spinel Cr\# and several melt-extraction proxies are used to assess the level of depletion of the samples.
-The lower-temperature samples are generally less depleted in all systems, with variable MgO and
-\ce{Al2O3} depletion reflecting low modal abundances of pyroxene.
+The lower-temperature samples are generally less depleted in all systems, with variable MgO and \ce{Al2O3} depletion reflecting low modal abundances of pyroxene.
 Sample CK-6 has moderately high spinel Cr\# but low levels of whole-rock depletion, suggesting bulk assimilation of an enriching fluid.

 ##depth